A walkthrough of how to use file a paper claim using AngelTrack

 In AngelTrack, each insurance carrier's Insurance Payor ID Edit page offers additional options for CMS-1500 markup, so check those to see if AngelTrack can automate your carrier's requirements.

-Filing your claims on paper -- rather than electronically -- is a bad idea because the CMS-1500 form is not designed for EMS claims: it is designed for ordinary doctor visits.
+Filing your claims on paper -- rather than electronically -- is best avoid, because the CMS-1500 form is not designed for EMS claims: it is designed for ordinary doctor visits.
 Consequently, it omits several important pieces of ambulance information:

 - Reason for transport (2300-CR109)